mob949k/Penguin-Star/README.md

 # Terms & Conditions - Penguin Star
-- **Last update:** [02-21-2024]
+- **Last update:** [09-03-2024]

 **1. Acceptance of Terms and Conditions**

-By accessing and using our "Space Penguin" Roblox scripts website, you agree to abide by the following terms and conditions.
+By accessing and using our "Penguin Star" Roblox scripts website, you agree to abide by the following terms and conditions.
 If you do not agree to any of these terms, we urge you not to use our site.
+By entering the Penguin Star website, you implicitly accept all terms and conditions outlined herein.

 **2. Authorized Use and Educational Purposes**

 2.1.
-Space Penguin provides Roblox scripts for educational and learning purposes on programming and game development.
+Penguin Star provides Roblox scripts for educational and learning purposes on programming and game development.

 2.2.
 Scripts must not be used for the purpose of violating Roblox terms of service or for illegal activities.